AIXIV/dokan/readme.txt

 callback functions to the file system driver.
 The file system driver will invoke these callback routines in order to response to the requests it received.
-The results of the callback routines will be sent back to the user program.
+The results of the callback routines will be sent back to the driver the user program.
 For example, when Windows Explorer requests to open a directory, the OpenDirectory request will be sent to Dokan file system driver and the driver will invoke the OpenDirectory callback provided by the file system application.
 The